DummerGoki/SM64-Moveset/README.md

 # DummerGoki / DGoki moveset
-My self coded moveset.
+My self coded moveset.<br>
-It tries to be advanced while also not removing things like BLJs. (so you can speedrun with it, etc.)
+It tries to be advanced while also not removing things like BLJs. (so you can speedrun with it, etc.)<br>
-I was going to keep this private, however many people asked me to release it.
+I was going to keep this private, however many people asked me to release it.<br>

 ## KEEP IN MIND:
-This moveset is kinda goofy and has things that don't look right.
+This moveset is kinda goofy and has things that don't look right.<br>
-These things are intended and will not be fixed, since i find them funny.
+These things are intended and will not be fixed, since i find them funny.<br>
-For example: Spamming dive and slide-kicks on slopes rapidly causes you to climb them easily.
+For example: Spamming dive and slide-kicks on slopes rapidly causes you to climb them easily.<br>

 ## Here a list what the moveset does:
 + Ground pound jump.
 (A HOLD OR PRESS)